segf00lt/flight_22/README.md

-# Bullet Hell Jam Game
+# Flight 22

-A game I am making for the Bullet Hell Game Jam on itch.io.
+A game I am making for the Bullet Hell Game Jam on [itch.io](https://itch.io/jam/bullet-jam-6).